Nags22/Nags22/README.md

 - 👋 Hi, I’m @Nags22
-- 👀 I’m interested in Blockchain Development and SAP Hana Apps
+- 👀 I’m interested in SAP ABAP Development on HANA
-- 🌱 I’m currently developing SAP UI5 Apps
+- 🌱 I’m currently developing SAP UI5 Apps using ODATA and ABAP HANA Applications.
-- 💞️ I’m looking to collaborate with projects which involves SAP UI5 or Blockchain.
+- 💞️ I’m looking to collaborate with projects which involves SAP ABAP on HANA.
 - 📫 Contact me @ +919182850862 or nagarapunagaraju08@gmail.com

 <!---